darkfall/cocos2dx-extensions/readme.md

 ###Keyboard & Mouse Events on Destop Platforms(Mac OS X and Windows)

-	* CCInputEvent:		Represents keyboard / mouse / joystick events(not completed)
+	* CCInputEvent:		Represents keyboard / mouse / joystick(not completed) events
 	* CCInputDispatcher:	Singleton that works with platform implementations to dispatch input events(modified platform sources required, see platform folder, cocos2dx-mac from http://www.cocos2d-x.org/boards/6/topics/10352)
 	* CCInputListener:	Input event listener, inherit from this class and add self to CCInputDispatcher to receive input events